PherbCampton/github-portfolio/README.md

 4. Submit a pull request (PR) with a clear description of your changes.
 5. I'll review your PR and provide feedback, and once it's approved, I'll merge your contribution into the project.

-Code Standards
+### Code Standards

 To maintain code quality and consistency, please follow the coding guidelines provided in the project's documentation.
 If you're unsure about the coding standards, feel free to ask for guidance.

-Review Process
+### Review Process

 All contributions, whether bug reports, feature requests, or code changes, will be reviewed by the project maintainers.
 I'll provide feedback and discuss any necessary adjustments with you.

-Thank you for considering contributing to our project.
+Thank you for considering contributing to this project.
 Your involvement helps make it better for everyone!

 ## Acknowledgments